evestor Review – is this the best robo-adviser in the UK?

 Evestor is regulated like any financial adviser or provider.
 Your savings are held by a third-party platform provider in a separate client money bank account.
 This protects you from evestor being able to access and run off with your money before it is invested.

 Any cash held in a client money account before it is invested is covered by the Financial Services Compensation Scheme (FSCS).
 This means you would get up to £85,000 of your savings back if the client money account provider went bust while holding your cash.
-Once invested, if evestor goes bust, you will get FSCS protection on up to £50,000 of your money.
+You are still protected once your money is invested and as of 1st April 2019, FSCS protection will now cover up to £85,000 of your money if evestor goes bust (up from £50,000).

 This does not protect you against poor stock market performance though.